-Education Department Publications and Talks for 2016-2017 Academic Year
+Education Department Publications and Presentations for 2016-2017 Academic Year

 Arya, D.J., & Maul, A. (2016).
 The building of knowledge, language, and decision making about climate change science: A cross-national program for secondary students.
 International Journal of Science Education, 38, 1-20.